NethServer/docs/developer-manual/en/content_filter.rst

 Properties:

 * *Filter*: a filter object
-* *Src*: it can be a user, user group, host or host group
+* *Src*: it can be an object of type user, user group, host or host group.
+Otherwise, if it is a string, the system will assume the profile is associated with an user from Active Directory; the system must be joined to a domain
 * *Time*: a time object (optional)
 * *Description*: optional description
 * *Removable*: can be ``yes`` or ``no``.
 If set to ``no`` the record can't be removed from web interface